F.A.Q.

 Q. What is a ‘Digital Musician’?

-A. A digital musician utilizes modern technology.
-M.T.’s keyboard may look like a traditional piano, but it is really a specialized computer.
-It may be played in four ways: 1) live in “solo” mode — like a traditional acoustic instrument, 2) live in “arranger” mode – allowing control of up to 8 instruments, 3) with Standard Midi Files (SMF) — allowing control of 32 instruments, and 4) with MP3 files – allowing music delivery Karaoke or DJ style.
+A. A digital musician uses modern technology to make music.
+For example, M.T.’s keyboard may look like a traditional piano, but it’s an “arranger keyboard” — a digital instrument that may be played in four ways: 1) live in “solo” mode — like a traditional acoustic instrument, 2) live in “arranger” mode – allowing control of up to 8 instruments, 3) with Standard Midi Files (SMF) — allowing control of 32 instruments, and 4) with MP3 files – allowing music delivery Karaoke or DJ style.

 *